p0dalirius/p0dalirius/README.md

 I'm a French Security Researcher and Microsoft MVP.
 I specialize in finding vulnerabilities in various environments, including Windows, Active Directory, and web applications.
 With a passion for tinkering with undefined behaviors in computers, I have published 90 open-source security tools so far, and there are many more to come! 🥳

 If any of my tools have been helpful to you, please consider sponsoring my work.
 Sponsorship will support the costs of my projects, including server expenses, mainframe restoration, and research materials.
-You can support me through Patreon: [https://www.patreon.com/podalirius](https://www.patreon.com/podalirius)
+You can support me through GitHub Sponsors [https://github.com/sponsors/p0dalirius](https://github.com/sponsors/p0dalirius) or through Patreon: [https://www.patreon.com/podalirius](https://www.patreon.com/podalirius)

 As part of my dedication to security, I actively report vulnerabilities I discover.
 To date, I have reported and responsibly disclosed 10 security vulnerabilities found in the wild.
 I have also received 6 CVEs (([CVE-2020-16147](https://podalirius.net/en/cves/2020-16147/), [CVE-2020-16148](https://podalirius.net/en/cves/2020-16148/), [CVE-2021-43008](https://podalirius.net/en/cves/2021-43008/), [CVE-2022-26159](https://podalirius.net/en/cves/2022-26159/), [CVE-2022-29710](https://podalirius.net/en/cves/2022-29710/), [CVE-2022-30780](https://podalirius.net/en/cves/2022-30780/))), with 2 more awaiting release.